Benchmarking Nighttime Traffic Sign Recognition with Illumination-Adaptive Detection and Semantic Attribute Reasoning: Dataset

-\textbf{Additional Attributes.} In addition to the standard traffic sign classes, we introduce four supplementary classes to address cases that are commonly confused by the TSR models and are not represented in existing datasets: (i) the \textit{tampered} class includes signboards that are broken, rusted, vandalized, or covered with pamphlets; (ii) the \textit{unknown} class comprises of signboards that cannot be mapped to any existing class due to occlusion, motion blur, glare, small size, or partial visibility within the frame; (iii) the \textit{advertisement} class encompasses billboards and other large advertisement boards absent from current datasets; and (iv) the \textit{warning} class contains signboards indicating diversions or other road warnings.
-INTSD also includes images affected by moderate motion blur and light glare, reflecting real-world conditions (visuals in Appendix \ref{sec:data_appen}).
+\textbf{Distractor Classes.} In addition to the standard traffic sign classes, we introduce four supplementary classes to address cases that are commonly confused by the TSR models and are not represented in existing datasets: (i) the \textit{tampered} class includes signboards that are broken, rusted, vandalized, or covered with pamphlets; (ii) the \textit{unknown} class comprises of signboards that cannot be mapped to any existing class due to occlusion, motion blur, glare, small size, or partial visibility within the frame; (iii) the \textit{advertisement} class encompasses billboards and other large advertisement boards absent from current datasets; and (iv) the \textit{warning} class contains signboards indicating diversions or other road warnings.
+INTSD also includes images affected by moderate motion blur and light glare, reflecting real-world conditions and enhancing the model’s robustness to such visual distortions.
+We provide the visual examples of the distractor classes and challenges present in the INTSD in Figure \ref{fig:data-example}.
+Refer to the Section 1 of the supplementary material for more details and visuals.

+\textbf{Quality Checks.} The annotations in INTSD follow a strict and standardized set of protocols to ensure high-quality labeling.
+Both detection and classification annotations are triple-verified to minimize the possibility of errors.
+Detection errors were minimal: 3.12\% false negatives were identified and added.
+During the second verification of class labels, 0.47\% labeling error rate was observed, which dropped to 0\% after the third (final) verification stage.